rust-lang/rfcs/text/0000-String-format.md

 # Alternatives

-`std::fmt::format` is the only bit that's not a facade of `core::fmt`.
-It could be a facade of `collections::fmt` instead, in which case the `format!` macro would use `$crate::fmt::format`.
-This was acrichto's suggestion.
+Do nothing.
+In [#21912](https://github.com/rust-lang/rust/pull/21912) I made `std::fmt::format` a re-export of `collections::fmt::format`, which solved the problem with `format!` in `no_std` crates.
+So this RFC is not a high priority, but still seems like a clear improvement to the language.

 # Unresolved questions